VirulentArc/ScriptCards/Spell Book Manager/readme.md

 Only one GM should edit Spell Book Manager settings at a time.
 The settings are stored in a shared handout, and simultaneous writes can overwrite or confuse each other.

-Do not manually edit the GM Notes of the Spell Book Manager handouts unless you are intentionally repairing settings data.
+Do not manually edit the GM Notes of the Spell Book Manager handouts, it contains a JSON string that stores all the settings.

 Assigned spell books are still `SBM_` character sheets.
 They count toward Roll20 sheet size and performance the same way other spell sources do.

-For testing, use clean test characters where possible.
-Roll20 repeating sections can sometimes leave behind UI artifacts after rows are created, moved, copied, or deleted manually.

 ---